avikaml/MyBot/readme.md

 Additional notes for myself:
 - Figure out debugging in VS Code - watch video
+- LastFM commands could do with a redo, only started but still, for example have links attached to keywords(ITZY links to ITZY's lastfm page, etc)

 \\ NOTE TO SELF: Before making the repo public, must delete the history of main.py and apikeys.py, possibly Twitter.py(that I deleted and will reinstate, not sure if I actually did commit it) and Weather.py .
 Good practice for github ^-^